J4nvg/Internship/README.md

 ## Game info

 ### Hider
-The game features a single static hider, which can be placed in one of n hider candidate locations.
+The game features a single static hider, which can be placed in one of n<sub>hider_candidates</sub> locations.
 The number of hiding candidates is configurable in the `game_config` file.

 Note that setting more than 10 hider candidates significantly impacts simulation speed for the TTBP tactic, due to an explosion in possible permutations.